jrandj/redhat/README.md

         chmod u+s <filename>
         ```

      * SGID (meaning set group id) is used to specify that a user can run an executable file with effective permissions of the owning group.
 When a user executes the file, the operating system will execute as the owning group.
-Instead of the normal x Instead of the normal x which represents execute permissions, an s will be visible.
+Instead of the normal x which represents execute permissions, an s will be visible.
 To set the SGID:
         ```shell
         chmod g+s <filename>
         ```